-According to Austrade, the popular reasons for international students from Nepal to study in Australia is due to its strong education system and vibrant lifestyle.
+According to Austrade, the popular reason for international students from Nepal to study in Australia is due to its strong education system and vibrant lifestyle.

-Hence, most of the Filipino students in Australia also ponder their migration options after pursuing their studies.
+Hence, most Filipino students in Australia also ponder their migration options after pursuing their studies.

-Studying down under offers a hefty amount of privileges from best healthcare, globally-recognized education, access to modern facilities, hospitable locations, and diverse culture.
+Studying down under offers a hefty amount of privileges, from the best healthcare, globally-recognized education, access to modern facilities, hospitable locations, and diverse culture.

-Here are some factors why Australia is one of the best and ideal study destination for international students:
+Here are some factors why Australia is one of the best and ideal study destinations for international students:

 AUSTRALIA HAS A WORLD-CLASS EDUCATION SYSTEM

-- Australian universities have consistent ratings in the global rankings, with 8 of them ranked among the Top 100 Universities in the world (THE 2022)
+- Australian universities have consistent ratings in the global rankings, with 8 of them ranked among the Top 100 Universities in the world (2022)

 - The Government spends over $200,000,000 worth of scholarships for international students